-A confusing selection of consumer products allude to promises of a full head of thick, healthy hair.
-Rogaine is the only nonprescription treatment approved by the U.S. Food and Drug Administration to prevent hair loss and encourage hair regrowth for those suffering from hereditary pattern baldness (androgenic alopecia).
-The medicine, which also goes by the name topical minoxidil, was in fact the first drug the FDA approved for male- and female-pattern baldness, the American Association for Hair Loss says.
+A confusing selection of products allude to promises of a full head of thick, healthy hair.
+Rogaine is the only nonprescription treatment approved by the U.S. Food and Drug Administration to prevent hair loss and encourage hair regrowth for those suffering from typical, hereditary baldness.
+This medicine, which also goes by the generic name topical minoxidil, was in fact the first drug the FDA approved for hair loss in men and women.
 While it's a logical choice for many seeking nonprescription treatment, Rogaine has some cons that may ultimately outweigh its benefits.

-Rogaine involves taking time from your busy schedule to apply it at least twice a day--if you want to get the best results, that is.
-Mayo Clinic experts state that proper use of Rogaine foam or solution entails applying it to a clean, dry scalp in the exact dosage the manufacturer specifies.
-It's important to remember all the "don'ts" when applying Rogaine daily to make sure it works for you.
-For example, you cannot wash your hair for four hours after applying Rogaine.
-Women using Rogaine must keep in mind that it cannot be used 24 hours before or after chemical hair processing, such as dying, perming or relaxing the hair.
-Finally, it takes awhile for Rogaine to dry --according to the Mayo Clinic, it can take from two to four hours.
+The proper use of Rogaine foam or solution entails applying it to a clean, dry scalp in the exact dosage the manufacturer specifies.
+It's important to remember all the "don'ts" when applying Rogaine to make sure it works for you.
+For example, you should not wash your hair for 4 hours after applying Rogaine.
+When using Rogaine, you must also keep in mind that it should not be used 24 hours before or after chemical hair processing, such as dying, perming or relaxing the hair.
+Finally, it takes awhile for Rogaine to dry -- as long as 2 to 4 hours.
 Before this time, Rogaine can stain caps, hats, scarves and even bedding.
 Using a hairdryer to speed up the drying process is not recommended, as this can make the Rogaine less effective.